mahmoud-elghonemy/Social-Media-NodeJS-ITI/README.md

 # Social-Media-NodeJS-ITI
 Social Media NodeJS ITI
-Node.js Social Media Project
-This project is a social media backend server that allows for user authentication and CRUD operations for users, posts, comments, and reviews.
-It also includes features such as profile picture uploading and request validation.
+This project is a Social Media Backend Server built using Node.js.
+It implements CRUD operations for User, Post, Comments and Review models.
+Additionally, it also includes features such as Role based authentication, request validation, error handling and data aggregation using MongoDB Aggregation Pipelines.

 ## Features